Best project management software for small businesses

 We particularly liked that, once a task had been allocated to a specific team member, the Teamwork software let us add their image to the card for instant at-a-glance accountability.
 Credit: Startups.co.uk.

-From our research, Teamwork caters exactly to this need.
-Its interface is kanban-based, giving users a simple column system to help them track tasks based on their billing amount, status, and deadline.
+Teamwork caters exactly to this need.
+Its interface is kanban-based, giving users a simple column system to help them track tasks based on their billing amount, status, and deadline, and gain a clear view of project progress.

-This also allows other team members to get a clearer view of project progress.
 You can step in if a bottleneck is likely to occur, lowering the risk of your team losing money and wasting resources.
-At a time when firms are having to justify software spend, this is a clear benefit for teams.
+At a time when firms are having to justify software spend, this will likely serve to strengthen cash flow.

-As the name suggests, Teamwork’s impressive toolset is complemented by a strong focus on teamworking features (standouts include task comments and a project message board).
+As the name suggests, Teamwork’s toolset is complemented by a strong focus on teamworking features (standouts include task comments and a project message board).
 Its integration offering is also strong, with eight communication apps available to add-on, as well as marketing, finance, and data reporting integrations.

 💡 What’s new